What AI Agents Actually Are

 What Doesn't Work (Yet)

-Honesty matters more than hype.
-Here's what AI agents still can't reliably do in a business context — at least not without significant risk.
+Clear limits matter more than demos.
+Here is what AI agents still cannot reliably do in a business context, at least not without significant risk.

 Fully Autonomous Customer-Facing Agents